 Development, subdivision and planning:

-- The new law will ensure the rights of lot owners, who have already bought into earlier stages of the strata titles scheme, and registered interest holders, are protected while making the process less cumbersome for property developers through greater flexibility in the staged development of strata and survey-strata schemes.
+- The new law ensures the rights of lot owners, who have already bought into earlier stages of the strata titles scheme, and registered interest holders, are protected while making the process less cumbersome for property developers through greater flexibility in the staged development of strata and survey-strata schemes.

-- For instance, there will be more flexibility in how much the plan of re-subdivision (under the Act called a type 4 subdivision) and schedule of unit entitlement can vary from the staged subdivision by-laws in the scheme by-laws (formerly set out in a management statement).
+- For instance, there is more flexibility in how much the plan of re-subdivision (under the Act called a type 4 subdivision) and schedule of unit entitlement can vary from the staged subdivision by-laws in the scheme by-laws (formerly set out in a management statement).